istib/helm-mode-manager/README.md

 - ```M-x helm-enable-minor-mode``` provides a list of all inactive minor modes.
 Hitting 'RET' enables the mode, C-z shows the mode documentation

-- ```M-x helm-disable-minor-mode``` provides a list of all active minor modes.
-Hitting 'RET' enables the mode, C-z shows the mode documentation
+- ```M-x helm-disable-minor-mode``` provides a list of all ACTIVE minor modes.
+Hitting 'RET' disables the mode, C-z shows the mode documentation